google/orbax/export/README.md

 `import orbax.export`

+Note that Orbax depends on TensorFlow, which is not included in the above commands.
+You should install TensorFlow separately, e.g. `pip install tensorflow` or `pip install tensorflow-cpu`.

 Orbax includes a serialization library for JAX users, enabling the exporting of JAX models to the TensorFlow SavedModel format.